 You can give money to the above-mentioned self-publishing services.
 Or you can get your book printed at a local printer.
 Then set up a seller account on Amazon and Flipkart and start selling.

 What I prefer is using a Print On Demand service.
 These POD services print copies of your book only when there’s an order for it.
 So, no initial investment is needed for bulk-printing the books.
-These services take a cut from the royalty.
-They also put the book on Amazon India and Flipkart.
+These services publish your book without any fee and take a cut from the royalty.
+This free publishing of books is ideal for self-publishers who are short on budget.
+The POD publishers also put the self-published book on Amazon India and Flipkart.

 If you want to go this way, I’d suggest checking out pothi.com.
 I’ve found their service honest and print quality excellent.
-You can use their Cover Creator tool to design a cover for your book.
+You can use their Cover Creator tool to design your book cover.

-For a nominal fee, they even make the book available on Amazon India and Flipkart.
+For a nominal fee, POD self-publishing companies even make the book available on Amazon India and Flipkart.
 There are some other similar POD services available.
 You can Google and see which you like.

-The drawback of using a POD service is that the books are not bulk-printed so they are expensive to produce.
+The drawback of using a POD service to self-publish your book is that the books are not bulk-printed so they are expensive to produce.
 That means, their selling-price is high.
 A 150-page book would sell for 250 rupees or so.
 This high price might discourage many readers from buying the book.

-Tip: If the Print On Demand service you choose does not provide ISBN, you can apply for it yourself.
+Tip: If the Print On Demand service you choose does not provide ISBN number, you can apply for it yourself.
 It’s free and easy.
 See How to get ISBN in India.

 How to sell books on Amazon?

-If you buy a publishing package from a self-publishing service, they will put your book on Amazon and other popular retailers like Flipkart.
+If you buy a publishing package from a self-publishing company, they will put your self-published book on Amazon and other popular retailers like Flipkart.
 Make sure of this before you pay them money.

 If you print your paperback or hardback book copies at a local printer, you can create a seller’s account on Amazon and sell the books yourself.
 This method might get you more profit but will also mean more hassle.

-If you publish your print copies through Print on Demand services like pothi.com, you can buy their distribution package which will put your book at Amazon, Flipkart, etc. These packages are usually very nominally priced and easily affordable.
+If you publish your book (print copies) through Print on Demand services like pothi.com, you can buy their distribution package which will put your book at Amazon, Flipkart, etc. These packages are usually very nominally priced and easily affordable.

 If you want to sell your eBook on Amazon, publish it through Kindle Direct Publishing (KDP).
 That will automatically put your book on Amazon India and other Amazon marketplaces.
 You can remove any country where you don’t want to sell your book.
 You can also set different prices of your book for different countries.